-NOTRE DIANA. hanical and Elec

-ts who have com admission int of the Collegia

-harge to student collegiate Courses ates for the Eccle at special rates.

-DLE DRY

-WER'S

-H BRIM MIMEL ICKER

-AND SADDLE

-EST STORM

-ON.
-MASS.
-19

-hildren

-Ight

-Use

-ears

-Have

-in position by a latch, but as the can slides down the inclined wire this latch comes in contact with the tripping rod above the receiving can, when the weight of the garbage immediately drops the bottom and aly lows the can to empty itself.
+in position by a latch, but as the can alides down the inclined wire this latch comes in contact with the tripping rod above the receiving can, when the weight of the garbage immediately drops the bottom and allows the can to empty itself.
 The bottom is then automatically closed by a spring contained in the hinge and the delivery can is ready to be drawn back to the house as soon as it is needed again .- St. Louis Globe-Democrat.

-and a state of the state of the

 STONES IN THE ROAD.

-Telling Everybody of Your Little Trials and Troubles Is a Perniclous Habit.
+Telling Everybody of Your Little Trials and Troubles is a Permieloss Habit, 🖫

 The two boys were drawing their small wagon, full of packages from the grocery, slowly up the road toward home.
-The older one pushed forward steadily, but the younger was constantly hopping first on one foot and is submitted as a practical time then on the other, and complaining that the pebbles on the road hurt his bare feet.
-At last his brother turned upon him with a mingling of reproof and contempt: "'Course there's stones in the road!" he said.
-"There's always stones in the road, and every feller that comes along has to get over 'em the best way he can.
-You don't have to howl and tell everybody whenever you strike one; that doesn't help any."
+The older one pushed forward steadily, but the younger was constantly hopping first on one foot and then on the other, and complaining that the pebbles on the road hurt his bare feet.
+At last his brother turned upon him with a mingling of reproof and contempt:

+"'Course there's stones in the road!" he said.
+"There's always stones in the road, and every feller that comes along has to get over em the best way he can.
+You don't have to how and tell everybody whenever you strike one; that doesn't help any."

 But many an older one than Bobby has failed to learn that lesson, and we all have acquaintances whom we cannot meet without hearing a full account of the last pebble they have struck.
-The maid has gone, or the furnace doesn't work, or they couldn't | Tribune. sleep last night with the toothache.
+The maid has gone, or the furnace doesn't work, or they couldn't sleep last night with the toothache.
 Discomforts, all of them, but the road is full of such things, and telling everybody only fills the air with complaints, and helps not at all.
-Get over ther from the dwelling than the the small troubles silently. - Wellspring.
+Get over ther from the dwelling than the the small troubles silently. - Well-

 Sift Cake Flour Twice.

-Cake flour should always be sifted twice, first when it comes from the barrel and before it is measured. next when the baking powder or the soda has been added.
-If it is measured before that first sifting you will surely get too much of it for your ceptacie, with a cord wound on a cake's welfare.
-On a damp day or rel to control its journeys to and when the flour seems at all clammy HUMOROUS.
+Cake flour should always be sifted twice, first when it comes from the barrel and before it is measured, next when the baking powder or the bracelet secured to the wall near soda has been added.
+If it is measthe kitchen door or a convenient win- ured before that first sifting you will dow.
+On this wire runs a small re-surely get too much of it for your eptacle, with a cord wound on a cake's welfare.
+On a damp day or mel to control its journeys to and when the flour seems at all clammy from the larger receiver in the yard, set it where it will dry without browning before you are ready to enter the second of the second

+HUMOROUS.